Diabetes and Macular Degeneration are more treatable than ever.

-Branch retinal vein occlusion is a common retinal stroke.
+Branch Retinal Vein Occlusion (BRVO) is a common retinal stroke.
 It is largely treatable.

-A macular hole is a defect at the absolute most important center of the retina.
-Vitrectomy with micro-surgical membrane peel is than main treatment.
+A macular hole is a defect at the absolute most important central area of the retina.
+Vitrectomy with micro-surgical membrane peel is the main treatment.

 Please send us a message or call us for an appointment.